 During the workshop meetings, the plans are examined under the guidance of the workshop leaders, and for inspiration, several guest classes are organized with professionals from different disciplines.
 New this year is an increasing international focus: whereas previous editions invited guest lecturers from within the Dutch documentary industry, the 2021 workshop includes several international sessions from the IDFA Project Space program.

 During IDFA, the participants present their finished film plans and teasers before the Dutch public broadcasters.
 An independent jury selects the winner of the Karen de Bok Talent Award, consisting of an incentive prize of up to €25,000 for the further development of the plan.
 The final film plans may lead to an outcome within one of the NPO Fund's documentary schemes.

-The IDFAcademy & NPO Fund workshop is intended for emerging documentary makers who have at least one (short) documentary to their name that shows talent and ambition, and that has been screened on television or another leading platform (festival, cinema, digital platform, etc.).
-Filmmakers cannot be permanent employees of a participating Dutch broadcaster.
+The IDFAcademy & NPO Fund Workshop is intended for emerging documentary filmmakers who have at least one (short) documentary to their name that shows talent and ambition, and that has been screened on television or another leading platform (festival, cinema, digital platform, etc.).
+Mid-career makers who are clearly motivated to explore a new form can also apply.
+Participants cannot be permanent employees of a Dutch broadcaster.

 The working language of the workshop is Dutch.
 Filmmakers must have a command of the Dutch language in both speaking and writing.
 All participants must be well prepared and present at all meetings.